ballerina-platform/ballerina-distribution/examples/grpc-service-server-streaming/grpc_server_streaming.md

-# Server streaming RPC service
+# gRPC service - Server streaming RPC

 The gRPC Server Connector is used to expose gRPC services over HTTP/2.
 In a gRPC server streaming scenario, a client sends a request to the server and gets a stream to read the messages until all the messages are read.